choisir cup menstruelle

 Free teen period underwear FAQ

-What are the disadvantages of using a menstrual cup?
+What are the disadvantages of a menstrual cup?

-Although the menstrual cup offers many advantages, it also has some drawbacks.
-Insertion and removal can be tricky at first, requiring practice to master folding and pinching the base.
-Finding the right size can also be a challenge, as cups aren’t universal and it may take several tries to find the right fit.
+Although menstrual cups offer many advantages, they also have drawbacks.
+Insertion and removal can be tricky at first and require practice to master folding and pinching the base.
+Finding the right size can also be challenging, as cups are not one‑size‑fits‑all and you may need several tries.

-Some people may have a silicone allergy (which is very rare!), and poor hygiene can cause irritation or vaginal infections.
-Although rare, toxic shock syndrome (TSS) is a potential risk if the cup is worn too long, so regular emptying and proper sterilization are necessary.
+Some people may be allergic to silicone (this is very rare!), and poor hygiene can lead to irritation or vaginal infections.
+Although rare, toxic shock syndrome (TSS) is a potential risk if the cup is worn for too long, so it must be emptied regularly and properly sterilized.
 Users with an IUD should be careful when removing the cup to avoid dislodging it.

-Is it possible to wear your cup overnight?
+Is it possible to keep your cup in overnight?

-To check if a menstrual cup is inserted correctly, you shouldn’t feel it.
-It shouldn’t bother you, pinch you, or hurt.
+To check whether a menstrual cup is inserted correctly, you shouldn’t be able to feel it.
+It shouldn’t bother you, pinch you or hurt.
 You can also do a tactile check.
-Insert a finger to feel the rim of the cup, which should be smooth and even.
-Then, do a resistance test by gently pulling on the stem; resistance means it’s in the right position and sealed.
+Insert a finger to feel around the rim of the cup; it should be smooth and even.
+Then perform a resistance test by gently pulling on the stem; resistance indicates that it’s well positioned and sealed.

 What do gynecologists say about menstrual cups?

-From a health perspective, the cup preserves vaginal flora and pH, helping to prevent yeast infections and unpleasant odors.
-However, it’s essential to follow proper hygiene practices, as poor cleanliness can lead to infections.
-It’s also recommended not to remove the cup by simply pulling on the stem, as this can cause vaginal injuries.
+From a health perspective, the cup respects the vaginal flora and pH, helping to prevent yeast infections and bad odors.
+However, it’s crucial to follow hygiene rules, as poor cleanliness can lead to infections.
+It’s also recommended not to remove the cup by pulling only on the stem, as this can cause vaginal injury.

-The stem of the menstrual cup doesn’t have to stick out.
-It’s designed to help with removal, but you can adjust its length to fit your anatomy.
-If the stem is too long and causes discomfort or irritation, you can trim it with sanitized scissors.
+The stem of the menstrual cup doesn’t necessarily have to stick out.
+It’s designed to make removal easier, but its length can be adjusted to each user’s anatomy.
+If the stem is too long and causes discomfort or a prickling sensation, you can trim it with disinfected scissors.

-It’s better to choose a cup with a stem that’s too long rather than too short, since it’s easier to trim than to lengthen.
-The goal is to achieve optimal comfort when wearing a menstrual cup.
-Whether you trim the stem or not depends on your body and personal preferences.
+It’s better to choose a cup with a stem that’s too long rather than too short, because it’s easier to trim than to lengthen.
+The goal is to achieve optimal comfort when wearing your menstrual cup.
+The decision to cut the stem or not therefore depends on your body shape and personal preferences.

-Looking to try a safe, soft, and practical cup made in France?
+Want to try a safe, gentle and practical French-made cup?